Intrinsic Mirror Symmetry: Comparison of moduli spaces

 \begin{remark} The reader may wonder why in Lemma~\ref{lemma:terminal tail vanishing} we showed if $\foM$ was an irreducible component of of $\foM_y^{\ddagger,\ev}$ with a terminal tail, then $k_3^![\foM]=0$, but in Lemma~\ref{lemma:internal tail vanishing}, we did not show this same vanishing if $\foM$ instead had an internal tail.
 The reason is that the argument given in the latter lemma relies subtly on the construction of $\foM^{\mu,\gl,\ev}(\shX, \beta_1,\beta_2,z)$, and we do not yet know that every irreducible component of $\foM_y^{\ddagger,\ev}$ with an internal tail is the image of an irreducible component of $\foM^{\ddagger,\mu,\gl,\ev}(\shX,\beta_1,\beta_2,z)$.
-In the case that the irreducible component of $\foM^{\ddagger,\ev}_y$ does not have a terminal tail but does have an internal tail, this will be shown in the course of the proof of Theorem~\ref{thm:second comparison}. \end{remark}
+In the case that the irreducible component of $\foM^{\ddagger,\ev}_y$ does not have a terminal tail but does have an internal tail, this will be shown in the course of the proof of Theorem~\ref{thm:second comparison}, see the last paragraph of Step 1 of that proof. \end{remark}